ariadne-cps/ariadne/doc/smt_solver_design.md

   expresses the invariant directly; coverage helpers must not create extra state-space branches of their own;
 - public precondition failure paths are tested explicitly.
+- exhaustive enum switches retain a `default` defensive branch and tests exercise that branch with an explicitly invalid enum value; defaults are not removed merely to satisfy branch coverage.

 Coverage is therefore being used as an audit of the state space, not only as a test-count metric.